The American Community College: Invisible in Plain Sight

 There is no need to graduate from college with a mountain of debt and no prospect of a job (Huffington Post, 2019).
 Following are some of the compelling reasons:

 Community colleges provide high-quality career and occupational programs necessary for our 21st-century workforce and offer a major solution to the staggering high-tuition barrier (Luskin, 2011).

-A cornerstone of American higher education, community colleges enroll more than half of all college students, from entering freshman to career-focused adults and include a majority of African American, Latino, Caucasian and Asian students, most of the low-income, first-generation citizens from anywhere, older students, veterans, most of our high-school graduates, and adults with special needs (Cohen, A. M., Brawer, F.B., Kisker, C.B.
+A cornerstone of American higher education, community colleges enroll more than half of all college students, from entering freshmen to career-focused adults, and include a majority of African American, Latino, Caucasian, and Asian students, most of the low-income, first-generation citizens from anywhere, older students, veterans, most of our high-school graduates, and adults with special needs (Cohen, A. M., Brawer, F.B., Kisker, C.B.
 2014).

 In 1948, President Harry S. Truman established the Truman Commission to study the changes in our country and the needs of returning WWII veterans.
 The Truman Commission Report recommended that there be a college in every community, “within driving distance and accessible to every adult American.”

 As with oxygen, the American community college is accessible, affordable, yet "invisible in plain sight."

 The nature of families is to form, grow, and change.
 Children grow into adults, advancing and, hopefully, learning about alternative futures from which to choose.
 As life moves forward, year-by-year, the stories of those who have received opportunities through successful community college experiences need to be repeatedly told to inform those who are unaware.
 The powerful oral tradition of storytelling shares accomplishments and perpetuates knowledge from class to class, year to year, and generation to generation.